-20.19 GIGATONS \$120.1 BILLION \$627 BILLION REDUCED CO2 NET COST NET SAVINGS
+20.19 GIGATONS REDUCED CO2 \$120.1 BILLION NET COST #14 \$627 BILLION cashew.

-The marula tree (Sclerocarya birrea) ranges from the woodlands of Southern Africa to as far north as the Sahel.
-It has a wide crown similar to oak trees and is in the same family as mango and cashew.
 It is a prolific source of food for giraffes, rhinoceros, and elephants, with the latter being the dominant consumer.
 Marula produces an exceptional and delicious fruit with inner nuts that are a rich source of protein and marula oil.
 Elephants eat the fruit and branches and will munch on the bark, which is why it is sometimes called the elephant tree.
 As harsh as their impact is on the tree, elephants also spread the seeds everywhere in the dung to make up for it.